AhmadovS/csc488/A4/functions-design.md

 STORE
 ```

-Now we cleanup and branch to caller.
+Now we cleanup and branch to caller:
 ```
 # Calculate number of words to pop
 # (from top of stack to and including static link)